TedCart/GitForkCloneMac/README.md

 Just open the application and it will run a script that does what's described above.

-Using Spotlight search is easy eno
+Using Spotlight search is easy enough (CMD + SpaceBar) and search for GetGitRepo.

 This is a work in progress, although the current scripts do work.